missionpinball/mpf-docs/docs/code/api_reference/devices/lights.md

 `clear_stack()`

-Remove all entries from the stack and resets this light to ‘off’.
+Remove all entries from the stack and resets this light to 'off'.

 `color(color, fade_ms=None, priority=0, key=None, start_time=None)`

-Add or update a color entry in this light’s stack.
+Add or update a color entry in this light's stack.

 Calling this methods is how you tell this light what color you want it to be.

 Parameters:

 * **color** – RGBColor() instance, or a string color name, hex value, or 3-integer list/tuple of colors.
 * **fade_ms** – Int of the number of ms you want this light to fade to the color in.
-A value of 0 means it’s instant.
-A value of None (the default) means that it will use this light’s and/or the machine’s default fade_ms setting.
+A value of 0 means it's instant.
+A value of None (the default) means that it will use this light's and/or the machine's default fade_ms setting.
 * **priority** – Int value of the priority of these incoming settings.
-If this light has current settings in the stack at a higher priority, the settings you’re adding here won’t take effect.
-However they’re still added to the stack, so if the higher priority settings are removed, then the next-highest apply.
+If this light has current settings in the stack at a higher priority, the settings you're adding here won't take effect.
+However they're still added to the stack, so if the higher priority settings are removed, then the next-highest apply.
-* **key** – An arbitrary identifier (can be any immutable object) that’s used to identify these settings for later removal.
+* **key** – An arbitrary identifier (can be any immutable object) that's used to identify these settings for later removal.
 If any settings in the stack already have this key, those settings will be replaced with these new settings.
 * **start_time** – Time this occured to synchronize lights.

 `color_correct(color)`